Table of Contents:

 Cremation Provides Peace of Mind

-Cremation affords more flexibility than traditional burial, which means memorial services can be planned when more loved ones are able to attend (even if that means they are held months or a year after a loved one passes).
+Cremation affords more flexibility than traditional burial, which means memorial services can be planned when more loved ones are able to attend (even if that means they are held months or longer after a loved one passes).

-Meanwhile, the cremated remains can be stored in a beautiful, meaningful urn.
-Even after the memorial service, disposition itself is also flexible.
+The cremated remains can be stored in a beautiful, meaningful urn.
+Even after the memorial service, disposition itself is flexible.
 Ashes can be scattered to honor the memory of a loved one, they can be placed in a niche in a cemetery, or they can be kept in a place of honor in the home.

 Disposition Options Following Cremation

 When discussing cremation, “disposition” refers to the final placement of cremated remains.
-There are several means of disposition, and the flexibility is one of the reasons that cremation has gained so much popularity in recent years.
-Below are a few examples of disposition for cremated remains.
+There are numerous means of disposition, and the flexibility is one of the reasons that cremation has gained so much popularity in recent years.
+Below are a few examples.

 - Placement in an urn.
 Family members can select from hundreds of types and styles of urns, including beautiful display pieces, pictorial urns, or urns that incorporate certain interests, careers, or military services.
 These urns can be displayed in family homes and kept close for the ongoing comfort of loved ones.
 Urns can also be used to hold cremated remains as they are placed in a location such as a columbarium.